lokalise/ruby-lokalise-api/docs/additional_info/oauth2.md

 Lokalise also provides [OAuth 2 authentication flow](http://docs.lokalise.com/en/articles/5574713-oauth-2).
 Let's see how to generate an OAuth 2 token.
 The obtained token can be used to perform API requests on behalf of a user.

+*Please note that you can also take advantage of the [omniauth-lokalise gem](https://github.com/bodrovis/omniauth-lokalise) which makes the process even simpler.
+Still, you'll need Lokalise Ruby SDK to refresh your tokens.*

 First of all, you'll need to create an auth client:

 ```ruby